Frequently Asked Questions.

 + How are emergencies handled?

+If you are experiencing a life threatening emergency, dial 911.
 During office hours it is not uncommon for an emergency to arise.
-Emergencies will be seen as soon as the patient arrives.
-If you are experiencing an emergency, we ask that you please call the office prior to arriving. by contacting us in advance, we are able to provide you with any instructions you may need to know, but also we are able to determine whether your emergency requires a direct trip to the emergency room.
+Urgent needs will be seen as soon as the patient arrives.
+If you are experiencing an urgent, non-life threatening situation, we ask that you please call the office prior to arriving.
+By contacting us in advance, we are able to provide you with any instructions you may need to know, but also we are able to determine whether your emergency requires a direct trip to the emergency room.
 If there is not time to contact us, please do not hesitate to come directly to the office.
-However, if you feel your emergency is potentially life threatening, call 911 immediately for assistance.

 + How is my call handled after office hours?